-The Palmer Seminary community meets regularly for worship.
-On-campus worship services are a delightful and refreshing opportunity for us to celebrate the God of our salvation, savor our oneness in Christ, and seek the power and wisdom of the Holy Spirit as we journey together.
-Preaching that heals and motivates, manifesting a variety of Christian worship traditions and styles, is the centerpiece of most worship services.
-We sing our Christian faith through a variety of musical expressions-- traditional, gospel, contemporary, international.
-Storytelling, liturgical dance and other creative forms give further expression to our reverence for the work and presence of God, and the life we have in Christ.
+The Palmer Seminary community meets twice a week every other week for worship as the seminary, and once each week with the rest of the Eastern University community for Chapel.
+The bi-weekly seminary Vespers services are a delightful and refreshing opportunity for us to celebrate the God of our salvation, savor our oneness in Christ, and seek the power and wisdom of the Holy Spirit as we journey together.
+Preaching that heals and motivates, manifesting a variety of Christian worship traditions and styles, and times of silent prayer and reflection are the centerpiece these Vespers services.
+We sing our Christian faith through a variety of musical expressions traditional, gospel, contemporary, international.
+Storytelling, liturgical dance and other creative forms give further expression to our reverence for the work and presence of God and the life we have in Christ.